Breeding and Eggs

 HeartGold and SoulSilver

-Everything is pretty much the same in HeartGold and SoulSilver, but the Day Care is in a different place in Johto; it's right before you get to Goldenrod City, on Route 34.
+The Day Care is in a different place in Johto; it's right before you get to Goldenrod City, on Route 34.
 When you get here, you can put two different Pokémon in there by talking to the Day Care Lady, the wife of the Day Care Man.
-After you walk for 256 steps, you'll have a chance at getting an egg.
+After you walk for 255 steps, you'll have a chance at getting an egg.
 One thing different in these games is that if you talk to the Day Care Man, he'll let you get his PokéGear number.
 You can check on your Pokémon by calling him when you're far away from the Day Care.
 You can also have him call you when your Pokémon have breed an egg.

 You also get a Togepi Egg from Professor Elm's assistant after Professor Elm calls you when you beat Falkner.
 You can pick up this egg in the Violet City Poké Mart.
 Togepi hatches after only 2,560 steps.